 What is Blackboard Collaborate?

-(formerly called Elluminate)
+(Formerly called Elluminate)

 Blackboard Collaborate (formerly known as Elluminate Live!) is a web conferencing system that allows groups to meet, present, and collaborate.
 Blackboard is an interactive (and mobile) learning experience to help you create virtual classrooms, offices and meeting spaces that open more possibilities.

-The only equipment required to participate in a Bb Collaborate session is a computer with a connection to the Internet.
+The only equipment required to participate in a Blackboard Collaborate session is a computer with a connection to the Internet.
 For audio discussions, those speaking will need a microphone, preferably a USB headset with noise cancellation.

 Blackboard Collaborate includes the following features: